wormhole-foundation/example-native-token-transfers/evm/README.md

 - call `_prepareForTransfer`
 - construct and encode your payload
-- construct the NttManagerMessage payload
+- construct the `NttManagerMessage` payload
 - call `_sendMessageToTransceivers`

-On the receiving side, override `_handleMsg` and switch based on your custom payload prefixes, defaulting to `_handleTransfer`.
+On the receiving side, override `_handleMsg` and adjust its code based on your custom payload prefixes, defaulting to `_handleTransfer`.

 ## Deploy Wormhole NTT